HomeLatest NewsStartupsNav raises $44 million in Series C funding led by Goldman Sachs

 “We are pleased Goldman Sachs led this round of funding,” said Yared.
 “We look forward to continuing to support Nav’s efforts to scale their platform as they make financial options more readily accessible for millions of small business owners.”

 In 2018, Nav had made two major announcements.
-First, an integrated, multi-year partnership with Clover to deliver US-based Clover users access to their free business credit scores, as well as custom-tailored business financing and credit card options.
+First, an integrated, multi-year with Clover to deliver US-based Clover users access to their free business credit scores, as well as custom-tailored business financing and credit card options.

 Advertisement

-Second, a with Equifax, making Nav the first and only provider of free small business credit data from all three major business credit bureaus—Equifax, Experian and Dun & Bradstreet.
+Second, a collaboration with Equifax, making Nav the first and only provider of free small business credit data from all three major business credit bureaus—Equifax, Experian and Dun & Bradstreet.

 To date, more than 1 million small business owners have access to their credit data and insights powered by Nav.
-Other investors include Silicon Valley staple Kleiner Perkins and Holdings, a Chinese multinational investment holding conglomerate.
+Other investors include Silicon Valley staple Kleiner Perkins and Tencent Holdings, a multinational investment holding conglomerate.

 Get the day's headlines from Tech Observer straight in your inbox